eflautt/ga-data-science/lessons/lesson-09/readme.md

 Read through the following questions and brainstorm answers for each:

 1. In class, we've covered two different types of algorithms so far: the *linear model* (ordinary least squares, OLS) and *k-nearest neighbors* (knn).
 What are the main differences between these two?
 What is different about how they approach solving the problem?
-    - For example, what is _interpretable_ about OLS, compared to what's _interpretable_ in KNN?
+    - For example, what is _interpretable_ about OLS compared to what's _interpretable_ in KNN?

     > A: OLS is used to solve a continuous regression problem, while KNN is used to solve a categorical problem.